aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 May you someday be carbon neutral.
+> 🥠 An alien of some sort will be appearing to you shortly.

-Last update: Tue Jul  9 05:07:44 2024
+Last update: Wed Jul 10 05:07:23 2024

 ### Let's play! 🎮